mr-Anas-tech/Chicago_crime/README.md

 In the final presentation layer inside Google BigQuery, the final analytical dataset is successfully compiled by implementing structured **Left Joins**.
 The central transactional facts are joined with the location and crime type dimensions using specialized left join relations to preserve the integrity of every logged crime event entry.
 ## 3. Downstream Processing & Advanced Data Analytics
 Once the robust transformation workflow is completed inside Google BigQuery via dbt modeling layers, the curated data is dispatched for deep-dive analytics:
- 1. **Python Data Science Workflow:** The fully modeled, high-quality analytical datasets are exported and loaded into Python data ecosystems (Pandas, NumPy, and Plotly) for intensive programmatic exploratory data analysis (EDA), pattern discovery, and statistical analytics.
+ 1. **Python Data Analyst Workflow:** The fully modeled, high-quality analytical datasets are exported and loaded into Python data ecosystems (Pandas, NumPy, and Plotly, polar, os, bigquery,) for intensive programmatic exploratory data analysis (EDA), pattern discovery, and statistical analytics.
- 2. **Power BI Dashboards:** The curated star-schema models are seamlessly connected to Power BI to build highly dynamic, real-time, interactive security and executive operational dashboards to track crime spikes, report latency anomalies, and regional safety trends.
 ## 4. Execution & Testing Strategy
 To guarantee strict compliance with data quality SLAs, schema testing assertions are declared within marts.yml:
  1. **Primary Key Assertions:** crime_id is verified under unique and not_null assertions to confirm no double counting or orphan rows bypass the modeling layer.